tinkerbell/proposals/proposals/0021/README.md

 ---
 id: 0021
 title: The Tinkerbell Action Hub
-status: discussion
+status: accepted
 authors: Gianluca Arbezzano <ciao@gianarb.it>
 ---

 ## Summary

-This proposal is about having a hub for "certified" and reusable actions.
-It will run on `actions.tinkerbell.org` and I pictured it as a read only registry with a static site.
+This proposal is about having a hub for "certified" and reusable actions and workflows.
+It will run on `hub.tinkerbell.org` and I pictured it as a read only registry with a static site in front of it.
+More about the actual implementation later and concrete tools selected moving forward.

 ## Goals and not Goals

 Goal:
-1. Define goals and requirement for the Action Hub
+1. Define goals and requirement for the Hub
-2. Explain how we can implement the Action Hub MVP
+2. Explain how we can implement the Hub MVP

 No-Goal: